Movie Genre Classification by Language Augmentation and Shot Sampling: Experiments

+\textbf{Genre-based Shot Retrieval.} As discussed in the Introduction, comprehending movies is a challenging task, especially when dealing with videos of considerable duration.
+However, given that Movie-CLIP segments input videos into discrete shots, it can be easily applied to genre-based shot retrieval in lengthy videos through a sliding window approach.
+Correspondingly, Movie-CLIP extracts a sequence of genre labels from the video input.

-We analyze ``Transformers: Revenge of the Fallen'' as an example for long video analysis in Figure \ref{fig: shot retrieval}.
-As shown in the figure, MMShot not only returns the correct shots according to the ground truth genres but also generalizes well on genres that do not belong to the ground truth.
-Specifically, genres of ``Transformers: Revenge of the Fallen'' are \emph{Sci-Fi} and \emph{Action}, whose corresponding shots are presented in Figure \ref{fig: shot retrieval}(a) and Figure~\ref{fig: shot retrieval}(b).
-Consistent with our expectations, shots that are classified as \emph{Sci-Fi} consist of scenes like the universe, planets, or robot armies.
-Shots that are classified as \emph{action} show up together with common elements in \emph{action} movies such as explosion, moving, etc. We present two additional genres, \emph{Romance} and \emph{War}, in Figure~\ref{fig: shot retrieval}(c) and Figure~\ref{fig: shot retrieval}(d).
-MMShot successfully shows a series of related shots with these two genres.
-For example, in Figure~\ref{fig: shot retrieval}(d), shots that include weapons or soldiers are more likely to be selected by \emph{War} genre, shots that include daily life or couples are more likely to be selected by \emph{Romance}.
-The analysis of long movies can be applied to practical applications such as highlighting movie clips or automatic trailer generation.
-See the supplementary for more examples.
+In \Cref{fig:shot_retrieval}, we present the application of genre classification in genre-based shot retrieval using ``Transformers: Revenge of the Fallen'' as an example.
+As shown in the figure, Movie-CLIP not only accurately identifies shots that correspond to the ground truth genres but also generalizes well to genres that are not part of the ground truth.
+Specifically, the movie ``Transformers: Revenge of the Fallen'' falls under the genres of \emph{Sci-Fi} and \emph{Action}, with their respective shots showcased in \Cref{fig:shot_retrieval} (A) and \Cref{fig:shot_retrieval} (B).
+Aligning with our expectations, shots classified as \emph{Sci-Fi} encompass scenes depicting the universe, planets, or robot armies, while shots categorized as \emph{action} show up together with typical elements found in \emph{action} movies, such as explosions or dynamic movements.
+We further present two additional genres, \emph{Romance} and \emph{War}, in \Cref{fig:shot_retrieval} (C) and \Cref{fig:shot_retrieval} (D), respectively.
+Movie-CLIP effectively shows a sequence of shots related to these two genres.
+For example, in \Cref{fig:shot_retrieval} (D), shots featuring weapons or soldiers are more likely to associated with the \emph{War} genre, whereas shots portraying daily life or romantic relationships are more likely to align with the \emph{Romance} genre.
+Genre-based shot retrieval carriers practical implications, such as automated trailer generation or automatic clipping for highlighting movies.
+See the supplementary for additional examples.